Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: The necessity of overlap

 Note that our choice of $T$ and $T_0$ was arbitrary, and that estimation does not improve as the number of donor units increases since (1) there is no noise in the outcomes and (2) all type $0$ units have the same latent factor.
 Therefore any estimator for $\E[\Bar{y}_{1,post}^{(0)}]$ is inconsistent in expectation over $H$ as $n^{(0)},T,T_0 \rightarrow \infty$.
 This implies our desired result because if estimation error is constant in expectation over problem instances, there must exist at least one problem instance with constant estimation error. \end{proof}

-\subsection{On Estimating Unit-Specific Counterfactual Outcomes}
+\subsection{On estimating unit-specific counterfactual outcomes}

-To infer the unit outcomes in the post-intervention period from outcomes in the pre-intervention period, we require the following \emph{linear span inclusion} condition to hold on the latent factors associated with the pre- and post-intervention time-steps: \begin{assumption}[Linear Span Inclusion] For each intervention $d \in \{0,1\}$ and time $t > T_0$, we assume that

-\end{assumption} Much like the~\ref{ass:overlap}, \Cref{ass:span} is ubiquitous in the literature on robust synthetic control (see, e.g. ~\cite{agarwal2020synthetic, agarwal2023adaptive, harris2022strategyproof}).
+To infer the unit outcomes in the post-intervention period from outcomes in the pre-intervention period, we require the following \emph{linear span inclusion} condition to hold on the latent factors associated with the pre- and post-intervention time-steps: \begin{assumption}[Linear Span Inclusion] For each intervention $d \in \{0,1\}$ and time $t > T_0$, we assume that $\vu_t^{(d)} \in \spn\{\vu_1^{(0)}, \vu_2^{(0)}, \ldots, \vu_{T_0}^{(0)}\}$. \end{assumption} Much like the~\ref{ass:overlap}, \Cref{ass:span} is ubiquitous in the literature on robust synthetic control (see, e.g. ~\cite{agarwal2020synthetic, agarwal2023adaptive, harris2022strategyproof}).
 In essence,~\Cref{ass:span} requires that the pre-intervention period be ``sufficiently informative'' about the post-intervention period.
 Indeed,~\Cref{ass:span} may be thought of as the ``transpose'' of the~\ref{ass:overlap}, where the ``overlap'' condition is required to hold on the time-steps instead of on the units.\footnote{Note that~\Cref{ass:span} is not a substitute for the~\ref{ass:overlap} by~\Cref{thm:impossible}.} To gain intuition for why such an assumption is necessary, consider the limiting case in which $\vu_t^{(0)} = \mathbf{0}_r$ for all $t \leq T_0$.
 Under such a setting, all expected unit outcomes in the pre-intervention time period will be $0$, regardless of the underlying unit latent factors, which makes it impossible for the principal to infer anything non-trivial about a unit's post-intervention outcomes from looking at their pre-intervention outcomes alone.